-Next up?
-A fantastic group of bottles curated by Doug Stephen, co-owner of DL Chicken Shack and Downlow Burgers.
+Next up: A fantastic group of bottles curated by Matthew Morgenstern of Kitchen Table Restaurants.

-For each box, we’re introducing you to the Wine Vikings behind the bottles, so check out this Q&A with Doug and get a taste of what’s in store if you’re subscribed.
+For each box, we’re introducing you to the Wine Vikings behind the bottles, so check out this Q&A and get a taste of what’s in store if you’re subscribed.